argilla-io/distilabel/docs/sections/pipeline_samples/examples/mistralai_with_instructor.md

 Answer instructions with knowledge graphs defined as `pydantic.BaseModel` objects using `instructor` in `distilabel`.

-This script makes use of [`MistralLLM`][distilabel.llms.mistral.MistralLLM] and the structured output capabilities thanks to [`instructor`](https://python.useinstructor.com/) to generate knowledge graphs from complex topics.
+This script makes use of [`MistralLLM`][distilabel.models.mistral.MistralLLM] and the structured output capabilities thanks to [`instructor`](https://python.useinstructor.com/) to generate knowledge graphs from complex topics.

 ![Knowledge graph figure](../../../assets/pipelines/knowledge_graphs.png)